QualiSystems/cloudshell-rest-api/README.rst

 --------

 * Add Shell - adds a new Shell Entity (supported from CloudShell 7.2)
-* Update Shell - adds a new Shell Entity (supported from CloudShell 7.2)
+* Update Shell - updates an existing Shell Entity (supported from CloudShell 7.2)

 Installation
 ------------